cirosantilli/git-tutorial/index.md

 There are some operations that you can only do/cannot do on a bare repo:

--   you can only push to a bare repo
+-   you can only push to a bare repo if pushing to the checked out branch.

     This means that using git to deploy a project requires a bare repository on the server + a post commit hook that will update the tree where desired.